wireddown/GCode-Machine-Configurations/cr30/try-marlin-v2121.md

 # Upgrade to Marlin `v2.1.2.1` and bring CR30-Users changes

 - Basic machine movement ok
-- Animated bootscreen has major artifacts / "static snow"
+- Mainline official animated bootscreen has major artifacts / "static snow"
   - Perhaps a new frame dimension or bit-alignment
+  - Disabling `CUSTOM_BOOTSCREEN_BOTTOM_JUSTIFY` moves the animation but doesn't restore the frames

 ## M115